mateuszjurewicz/notes_public/English Vocabulary.md

 very loud (spoken in _____ tones).
 Named after a Greek herald (first 7 letters) famed for a clear, loud voice.
 Having marked deepness and body (of sound).
 - `supine`
 Either: 1) lying down, on one's back, facing up 2) failing to act or protest as a result of moral weakness or indolence, passive to the point of deserving blame.
+- `surcharge`
+as noun: an additional charge or payment.
+As verb: to exact an additional charge or payment from.
+Also a mark on a postage stamp changing its value.
 - `sybarite` / `sybaritic`
 A person devoted to pleasure and luxury; a voluptuary.
 Often used to describe born-rich wastrels.
 Originally Greek, refering to the rich inhabitants of Sybaris.
 - `tempered and annealed glass`